go-swagger/go-swagger/docs/content/generate/server.md

 }
 ```

-The http.Handler implementation takes care of authentication, binding, user code execution and generating a response.
-For authentication this request would end up in the TokenAuthentication handler that was put on the api context object earlier.
+The `http.Handler` implementation takes care of authentication, binding, user code execution and generating a response.
+For authentication this request would end up in the `TokenAuthentication` handler that was put on the api context object earlier.
 When a request is authenticated it gets bound.
-This operation eventually requires an object that is an implementation of RequestBinder.
-The AddOneParams are such an implementation:
+This operation eventually requires an object that is an implementation of `RequestBinder`.
+The `AddOneParams` are such an implementation:

 ```go
 // RequestBinder is an interface for types to implement